Exercises for improving weak abs and backs

 According to Women’s Health, one way to practice this exercise is to look straight ahead while sitting in your best upright and natural pose.
 Then, breathe in through your nose and breathe out by blowing gently through your lips.
 Doing this five or six times every hour will keep your body from regularly slumping forward or leaning back.

 Wall stretches help open tight chest muscles in your shoulders and align the rhomboids (muscles between your shoulder blades and spine).
 One way to do this is to stand with your back and neck against a flat wall so that your glutes, spine and head are aligned.
 Bring your arms up and bend your elbows so your upper arms are parallel to the floor.
 Squeeze your shoulder blades together to form a letter “W.” This can be done three times (one minute each) with 15 seconds of rest in between.

 Walk with the Right Posture

 Walking with good posture is an extension of standing with good posture.
-The key to here is to pretend like you have a book balanced on your head while walking so you keep your head up and back straight.
-Take note that your head must be facing upwards and your shoulders are kept back.
-Walking with this posture helps align your neck, knees, feet, and joints—which should help you slowly develop better overall posture.
+The key here is to pretend like you have a book balanced on your head while walking so you keep your head up and back straight.
+Take note that your head must be facing upwards and your shoulders kept back.
+Walking with this posture helps align your neck, knees, feet and joints, which should help you slowly develop better overall posture.

 Subscribe to our newsletter to receive the latest sports news and active lifestyle and fitness features you need